Brokers say Nasdaq's Facebook compensation plan not enough

-NEW YORK Nasdaq OMX Group Inc's (NDAQ.O) $62 million compensation plan for firms harmed by technical problems during Facebook's market debut does not go far enough, broker-dealers said in U.S. Securities and Exchange Commission filings.
+NEW YORK Aug 22 Nasdaq OMX Group Inc's $62 million compensation plan for firms harmed by technical problems during Facebook's market debut does not go far enough, broker-dealers said in U.S. Securities and Exchange Commission filings.

-Firms that facilitated trades for retail clients say they lost upwards of $500 million in the $16 billion Facebook In (FB.O) IPO on May 18, and brokers like Vandham Securities Corp, based in Woodcliff Lake, New Jersey, argued in an August 21 filing Nasdaq should more fully compensate its members.
+Firms that facilitated trades for retail clients say they lost upwards of $500 million in the $16 billion Facebook In IPO on May 18, and brokers like Vandham Securities Corp, based in Woodcliff Lake, New Jersey, argued in an Aug.
+21 filing Nasdaq should more fully compensate its members.

 Nasdaq's systems initially delayed the offering, and when trading began at 11:30 a.m. at an opening price of $42, many investors were left in the dark for more than two hours on whether their premarket orders had gone through.